-I am an HCI researcher with interests in visualization, interaction design, and open source software.
+I am an HCI researcher with interests in analysis, design, cyber security, methodology, and visualization.

 Contact me at celeste-dot-paul-at-gmail-dot-com.

 Ph.D.
 Human-Centered Computing, University of Maryland Baltimore County

 M.S.
 Interaction Design and Information Architecture, University of Baltimore